iamyanbo/UncertaintyPainting/README.md

 ### Methodology
 In the standard PointPainting architecture, LiDAR points are "painted" with the class scores from a 2D segmentation network.
 We extend this by calculating the **predictive uncertainty** of the 2D network and appending it as an additional feature.

-> **Note:** Unlike the original PointPainting which utilized only 4 classes, our approach separates the 2D classification into **21 classes** (aligned with PASCAL VOC/Cityscapes granularity) before fusion.
-This finer granularity provides richer semantic context and improves overall detection accuracy.
+> **Note:** While the core innovation of this work is **uncertainty-aware fusion**, a significant architectural difference from the original PointPainting (which trained a segmentation model specifically on KITTI for ~4 classes) is our use of an **off-the-shelf DeepLabV3+ model pre-trained on Pascal VOC**.
+This provides **21 semantic classes**, allowing for finer granularity (e.g., distinguishing between different vehicle types) without requiring additional 2D training.
+This richer semantic context works in tandem with the uncertainty channel to enhance the 3D detector.

 **Uncertainty Calculation (Shannon Entropy):**
 For a pixel $(u, v)$ with class probability distribution $p$, the uncertainty $H$ is calculated as: